dance2die/GTFS.Net/README.md

 # GTFS.Net
 General Transit Feed Specification (GTFS) data parser

-# Version 1 has been released to NuGet
+## Version 1 has been released to NuGet
 https://www.nuget.org/packages/GtfsNet

+## How to Install
+Install-Package GtfsNet

 ## Note
 This is not a fork of [OsmSharp/GTFS](https://github.com/OsmSharp/GTFS).